 Web-based whiteboarding tools are not something new, popular online whiteboarding tools like Miro and Mural have been around since 2011.
 On April 21, 2021, Figma announced the release of FigJam the latest addition to this list of growing online whiteboarding tools.

-So, what is FigJam?
+What is FigJam?

 FigJam provides an online space to collaboratively brainstorm creative solutions, organise and explore ideas and research with a range of tools.
 In this day and age where working from home and remotely from across the globe is becoming the new normal, Figma has created an intuitive yet simple space that makes it easier to bring teams together to collaborate in real-time.